 2. On-Page SEO optimization

 You do this with keywords.
-Keyword research has become almost a science for major companies and corporations.
+Keyword research has become almost a science for large companies and corporations.
 But you do not need to go to that extreme.

 All you need to do is use a short two or three-word phrase that accurately describes your new article.

-The phrase should ideally contain only nouns, verbs or adjectives.
-Avoid prepositions, auxiliaries and linking words as these are not highly relevant to search engines.
+A keyword phrase is called a long-tail keyword, and it should ideally contain only nouns, verbs, or adjectives.
+Avoid prepositions, auxiliaries, and linking words, as these are not highly relevant to search engines.

-If your article is about how to write from a third person perspective in non-fiction, your keywords could be third person writing, third person omniscient or third person POV.
+If your article is about how to write from a third-person perspective in fiction, your keywords could be third-person writing, third-person omniscient, or third-person point of view.

 Once you decide on your keyword phrase, you need to add it, word for word, in the following places in your article.
 These are often called title tags and meta descriptions.